NormanV41/PokerHistoryReader/README.md

 ## Usage

 To use it make sure you have a mysql database.
+To install mariadb in Fedora follow [MariaDB](https://fedoraproject.org/wiki/MariaDB)

+To add a user to a mysql database follow [How to Create MySQL Users Accounts and Grant Privileges](https://linuxize.com/post/how-to-create-mysql-user-accounts-and-grant-privileges/)

 Then add the following file `$CONFIG/configstore/pockerparser.json` with the following content
 ```
 {